Evaluating Information

 - Type the journal TITLE in as a phrase; that is, surrounded by quotation marks

-- In the list, click on the journal title.
+- In the left, check the filters that you want, such as "active" or "available online.
+Then click on the journal title.

-- If the journal is peer-reviewed (they called it “refereed,” like in sports), you will see a little black icon (mouse over it and it will say "Refereed")
+- If the journal is peer-reviewed -- they called it “refereed,” like in sports -- you will see a little black icon (mouse over the icons to see what they mean)